USS Ronald Reagan (CVN 76) conducts change of command ceremony

 |0

-This work, USS Ronald Reagan (CVN 76) conducts change of command ceremony [Image 4 of 4], by SN Timothy Dimal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Ronald Reagan (CVN 76) conducts change of command ceremony [Image 8 of 8], by SN Natasha Chevalier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT